oracle-livelabs/spatial-graph/spatial/run-spatial-queries/run-spatial-queries.md

 In this lab, you will:
 * Identify stores having proximity relationships to a warehouse
 * Identify stores having containment and proximity relationships to the coastal zone
-* Compute a minimum distance matrix for warehouses and stores  (SDO_CLOSEST_POINT)
 * Identify regions having a spatial relationship with the coastal zone
-* Cluster earthquakes including outlying values
+* Compute a minimum distance matrix for warehouses and stores
 * Create buffers around earthquake locations with diameters related to the magnitude
 * Identify stores that are potentially affected by earthquakes
     + using the buffers created before
     + using a colocation function
 * Aggregate stores per region and group them by store type
 * Compute the centroid of each region
+* Cluster earthquakes including outlying values

 ### Prerequisites